DrK-Lo/EvolutionWorkshop/_cworkshop/cworkshop.md

 1) Click on the "Animate a Character" challenge on the [website](https://scratch.mit.edu/projects/editor/?tutorial=all).
 ![image](https://lh4.googleusercontent.com/gCQS9XzsbAktkx7hgD2b8x9_jvGv0eWmCRS_5iSPRGxZWG19lW3Ak_oAVwNGUiPJseyncs011aoG27s8-Kzhyorh6Pl9K4QsOQfUMA68PWKPHa_z27CuPRt0KAMqAhOczKtXqdpmFJg)
 2) Watch the tutorial.
-3) Use at least one type of *sensing* control and two types of motions, looks, or sounds to animate your character!
+3) Together, let's animate a character!
+Our first challenge will be to use at least one type of *sensing* control and two types of motions, looks, or sounds to animate our character.

 For help with the specific functions, Scratch's "animation cards" are [here](https://resources.scratch.mit.edu/www/cards/en/animation-cards.pdf).